-– If an equirectangular projection SEI message with erp_cancel_flag equal to 0 and erp_rotation_flag equal to 1 that applies to the picture is present, or a cubemap projection SEI message with cmp_cancel_flag equal to 0 and cmp_rotation_flag equal to 1 that applies to the picture is present, RotationFlag is set equal to 1, and the following applies.

-– If equirectangular projection is indicated, RotationYaw, RotationPitch, and RotationRoll are set equal to erp_yaw_rotation ÷ 216, erp_pitch_rotation ÷ 216, and erp_roll_rotation ÷ 216, respectively.
+– If a sphere rotation SEI message with sphere_rotation_cancel_flag equal to 0 that applies to the picture is present, RotationFlag is set equal to 1, and RotationYaw, RotationPitch, and RotationRoll are set equal to yaw_rotation ÷ 216, pitch_rotation ÷ 216, and roll_rotation ÷ 216, respectively.

-– Otherwise, RotationYaw, RotationPitch, and RotationRoll are set equal to cmp_yaw_rotation ÷ 216, cmp_pitch_rotation ÷ 216, and cmp_roll_rotation ÷ 216, respectively.

 – Otherwise, RotationFlag is set equal to 0.

 ...